FluroAsh/todo-app/README.md

 ## Future Features

 - Back-end API integration for retrieving todos with user authentication
-- Note component for each todo for greater
+- Note component for each todo for better flexibility in jotting down ideas

 ## Dependencies